Skip to main content

 What is original Medicare?

 Also called traditional Medicare, original Medicare refers to Medicare Parts A and B. It works on a fee-for-service basis, meaning you can go to any provider or hospital in the U.S. that accepts Medicare.
-When those covered services are billed, Medicare pays a portion and you pay the rest.
-While Medicare covers healthcare visits and medical supplies, it doesn’t cover all medical expenses or the cost of most long-term care.
+When those covered services are billed, Medicare pays a portion, and you pay the rest.
+While Medicare covers healthcare visits and medical supplies, it doesn’t cover all medical expenses or the cost of long-term care.

 What is the difference between Medicare Part A and Part B?

-Medicare Part A coverage: Hospital insurance
+Medicare Part A coverage: Hospital Insurance

 Medicare Part A is often called hospital or inpatient insurance because it pays for care in the hospital.
 Part A also pays some of the costs of stays at skilled nursing facilities, or health care at home.
-Finally, Part A also covers hospice care for people who are terminally ill.
+Finally, Part A covers hospice care for people who are terminally ill.

 Medicare Part A is funded by the payroll tax (FICA) that is deposited into the Hospital Insurance Trust Fund.
 Most people who have a personal or spousal work history and paid into Social Security do not have to pay a premium for Part A.

-Medicare Part B coverage: Medical insurance
+Medicare Part B coverage: Medical Insurance

 Medicare Part B pays for physician services, outpatient hospital care, and home health care that Part A does not pay for.
 It also covers: